imben123/imdbWatchlistToTrakt/README.md

 ##To run this script

 1. run 'npm install'
-2. fill out the inputs at the top of index.ts
+2. fill out your details in the credentials.ts
 3. run 'npm run-script compile'
 4. run 'npm start'